KevinAlberto01/ROS2/README.md

 ## 3.language libraries
 ### rlc ###
- - is a ros library and it means Ross Client Library also is a  library which contains all the functionalities
+ - Is a ros library and it means Ross Client Library also is a  library which contains all the functionalities

 rclpy
  - python